Adam Hyde

-Adam Hyde, is an Australian musician best known as one half of Peking Duk.
+Adam Hyde (born 23 February 1991) is an Australian musician.
+He was raised in Canberra.
+He is best known as one half of Peking Duk.
 Since 2021, Hyde has released music under the alias Keli Holiday, an alter ego Hyde describes as "a very confused, heartbroken man that still thinks he's the shit."

-As of 2024, Hyde is in a relationship with Abbie Chatfield.

 Career

 Peking Duk

-In 2010 Hyde formed the electronic duo Peking Duk alongside Reuben Styles.
+In 2010, Hyde formed the electronic duo Peking Duk alongside Reuben Styles.
 Their debut single was "Bingo Trippin'" in 2011.
 Over the next ten years, the duo released three ARIA top ten singles and won AIR, APRA and ARIA Music Awards.

 2021–present: Keli Holiday

 In October 2021, "December" was released as the debut single by Keli Holiday.

 In April 2022, Keli Holiday released the debut album Keli.

 In May 2024, Keli Holiday released the debut EP Jesterman.

 At the 2025 Rolling Stone Australia Awards, Keli Holiday won the Rolling Stone Readers Award.

 In August 2025, Keli Holiday released "Dancing2", the lead single from his second studio album.
 Hyde said "This album feels like the first Keli Holiday offering that is true to who I am.
 It explores themes of longing for more, finding love in a crowded room, and the union of sex.
 I have spent the majority of my days since the birth of Keli Holiday focusing on what I want to say, how I want to say it, and what I want it to sound like."
+It came second in the 2025 Triple J Hottest 100.

-On7 November 2025, Keli Holiday released "Ecstasy" and announced the forthcoming release of Capital Fiction.
+On 7 November 2025, Keli Holiday released "Ecstasy" and announced the forthcoming release of Capital Fiction.

+Personal life

+As of 2024, Hyde is in a relationship with Abbie Chatfield.
+In 2024, Hyde was diagnosed with skin cancer.

+In May 2026, Hyde was refused re-entry into the United States, he was detained at the Canadian border following this refusal.
+United States Customs and Border Protection stated that the refusal was due to "national security concerns".